Josh Battle: St Kilda

-2020 saw the Saints reach finals for the first time since 2011, and Battle played a big part in a Covid-interrupted season.
+2020 saw the Saints reach finals for the first time since 2011, and Battle played a big part in a COVID-interrupted season.
 Battle was unable to break into the side early in the season, with new defender Dougal Howard cementing a place in defence.
 Battle was called up in round four and played four straight games, including three wins.
 Battle suffered a concussion following the round seven win over Adelaide.
-He returned the week later, and played nine consequitve games before a foot injury ruled him out of the Saints' elimination final.
+He returned the week later, and played nine consecutive games before a foot injury ruled him out of the Saints' elimination final.
 Battle recovered and played his first AFL final in the Saints' Semi Final loss to eventual premiers Richmond.
 He ultimately played 14 of a possible 19 games that year.

 2021 saw Battle playing as a utility, seeing action in most parts of the ground.
 According to Champion Data, he spent 39.5 per cent of his time as a key forward, 34.2 per cent of his time on a wing, 21.2 per cent of his time as a key defender, and 5.1 percent of his time in the ruck.
-Battle played 16 consequitive matches in 2021 (eight wins, eight losses, two as a medical sub), before a stress fracture in his left ankle forced him to miss the remainder of the season.
+Battle played 16 consecutive matches in 2021 (eight wins, eight losses, two as a medical sub), before a stress fracture in his left ankle forced him to miss the remainder of the season.

 Ahead of the 2022 season, Battle was asked to play as a key defender.
 In the Round Two win again Fremantle, Battle had an influential game with 21 disposals, 13 marks and 13 intercepts possessions.